tkuhlman/blog/ideas.md

   - Increases developer satisfaction through allowing a developer to work hard on something, deploy it and immediately see it used in a real installation.
   - Leverages the motivation that naturally comes from being on call and responsible.
+- Architects who don't know details are impediments to progress rather than enablers.
+- The importance of Velocity in the software industry.
+  - Faster to market, faster to fix issues, faster to respond to customers with new features.
+  - One key thing you can't sacrifice quality for speed.
+The speed should be a way to attain quality faster as you recognize nothing goes perfect.
-- Teams and tasks need to be vertical slices not component/tech based.
+- Teams and tasks should be vertical slices not component/tech based.
   - A team is best with one set of goals but multiple sets of expertise.
 Ie make product X is the goal, the skills include back end code, ops, ui, testing, etc.
   - When breaking down team tasks epics should be vertical slices crossing across components not focused on a component.
 A focus on a component